-Tennessee sheriff's deputy fatally shot after suspicious vehicle call
+Woman arrested after shooting of Tennessee deputy, but manhunt continues for 2nd suspect

-(CNN)A manhunt was underway in Tennessee Wednesday for a man suspected of fatally shooting a sheriff's deputy responding to a suspicious vehicle report, authorities said.
+(CNN)A woman has been arrested in connection to the death of a sheriff's deputy whose body was found in Tennessee after responding to suspicious vehicle report.

+Erika Castro-Miles, 38, was charged with one count of first-degree murder, the Tennessee Bureau of Investigation said.

-Steven Wiggins was identified as a person of interest in Wednesday morning's fatal shooting of Dickson County Sheriff's Deputy Sgt.
-Daniel Baker, Tennessee Bureau of Investigation spokeswoman Susan Niland said.
+Investigators said Castro-Miles "participated" in Wednesday morning's shooting of Dickson County Sheriff's Deputy Sgt.
+Daniel Baker but did not release more details about the investigation.

-Baker had responded to a resident's 911 call about a suspicious vehicle about 7 a.m. in Dickson County -- just over 40 miles west of Nashville, Niland said.
+Baker, a 10-year law enforcement veteran, had responded to a resident's 911 call about a suspicious vehicle about 7 a.m. in Dickson County -- just over 40 miles west of Nashville, TBI spokeswoman Susan Niland said.

-After a period of not being able to contact the deputy, Baker's vehicle was tracked with GPS about 2 miles from the location of the initial call by an officer from another agency, Niland said.
+After a period of not being able to contact the deputy, Baker's vehicle was tracked with GPS in a wooded area about 2 miles from the location of the initial call by an officer from another agency, according to TBI.
 Baker was dead in his vehicle.

 "You can see what can transpire from something that we think is just a suspicious vehicle," an emotional Dickson County Sheriff Jeff Bledsoe told reporters.

-Investigators identified Wiggins from video from the area, Niland said.
-She said a unidentified female was being interviewed in connection with the case.

-Wiggins has been added to the TBI's 10 most wanted list and a $7,500 reward offered for information leading to his capture, CNN affiliate WZTV reported.
+Wiggins has been added to the TBI's 10 most wanted list and a $12,500 reward is being offered for information leading to his capture.

+He is also wanted by the Cheatham County Sheriff's office and TBI for aggravated assault and theft in a separate case.

 "There's not much I can say today other than our hearts are shattered," Bledsoe said.

 "This is one of our best deputies.
 He's a supervisor.
-He's worked his way up to sergeant.
-On patrol, he's one of the guys who puts it on the line every day to keep our community safe."
+He's worked his way up to sergeant on patrol.
+He's one of the guys who puts it on the line every day to keep our community safe."

+Baker once helped rescue a woman trapped under water in a vehicle and, more recently, helped capture a gunman at a shooting outside a theater, according to Bledsoe.

 Bledsoe had a message for Wiggins: "If he is listening or anyone listening that knows him, that can talk some sense into him that he will turn himself in, that's what he needs to do."